Kruthibharath/Kruthi_Bharath_Portfolio/README.md

 👉 Use `npm` to install react-router version 6 and the associated TypeScript @types package (instructions below):
 Make sure you install below in "my-portfolio" by `cd my-portfolio` `npm install react-router-dom @types/react-router-dom`

+## TDD - myPortfolio:

+👉 Make sure your project has the necessary TypeScript type definitions installed for writing your test-suites `npm install --save-dev @types/jest @types/testing-library__jest-dom`

+💡 `import '@testing-library/jest-dom'; ` in the .test.tsx files for Jest DOM matchers

+💡Ensure that the latest versions of TypeScript and the testing-related packages.
+`npm update typescript @testing-library/react @testing-library/jest-dom`